Cecilia Cenci: Career

-She also did a notable union work and served as president of the Argentina Actors Association during 2008-2011.
+She also did a notable union work and served as president of the Argentina Actors Association during 2008–2011.
 She was also president of the Social Work Actors from December 2006 until March 2014.

 She died at dawn on 21 September 2014, at age 72 of brain cancer.
-She died at the Favaloro Foundation in Buenos Aires and was buried in the cemetery of the Argentina Actors Association of the Chacarita Cemetery.
+She died at the Fundación Favaloro Hospital in Buenos Aires and was buried in the cemetery of the Argentina Actors Association of the Chacarita Cemetery.